atraxsrc/queries/README.md

 Allow cookies from au.dekko.io.
 Allow cookies from au-api-core.dekko.io.
-Risks and Considerations:
+Risks and Considerations
 Whitelisting the specified URLs and opening the required ports may potentially introduce security risks if not properly managed.
 It is crucial to ensure that the whitelisted domains are legitimate and trusted.
 Opening UDP ports 10000-20000 for SRTP traffic should be carefully evaluated to ensure it does not conflict with other applications or services running on the network.
 Regularly monitor and review the whitelisted URLs and opened ports to ensure they remain necessary and do not introduce any vulnerabilities.
 Statement
 As part of the Governance, Risk, and Compliance (GRC) team, this document provides an overview of the privacy and security controls of DekkoSecure and outlines the necessary configurations for DekkoSecure Meetings.
 It is important to note that this document does not constitute a decision to whitelist the requested URLs and configurations.
 The final decision will be made by the appropriate decision-making body within our organization, taking into account the security and operational requirements.

-Next Steps:
+Next Steps
 Review and validate the information provided in this document with relevant stakeholders, including IT security, legal, and compliance teams.
 Conduct a thorough risk assessment to evaluate the potential impact of whitelisting the specified URLs and opening the required ports.
 Obtain necessary approvals from the appropriate decision-making body within the organization.